williamtbarker/williamtbarker.github.io/README.md

 ### Lead Scientist: Agile Sciences - 2020-2021
 - Designed and performed biological assays that utilized small molecules to defeat antibiotic resistance and defined novel strategies for treating problematic bacterial species in human and animal health: ESKAPE pathogens, Salmonella, Mycobacterium, Neisseria, Campylobacter, and many other fastidious bacterial species.
-- Leveraged an existing collection of over 500 proprietary molecules to create a chemical library formatted for high throughput screening methods; implemented this library to find numerous hit molecules with significant potency against multi-drug resistant bacteria.
+- Augmented an existing collection of proprietary small molecules to create a chemical library formatted for high throughput screening methods; implemented this library to find numerous hit molecules with significant potency against multi-drug resistant bacteria.
-- Expanded the known activity spectrum of the company lead molecule in pre-IND stage through comprehensive screening.
+- Expanded the known activity spectrum of the company lead molecule in pre-IND stage through comprehensive screening campaigns.
-- Supported IND and NADA-enabling studies by providing subject matter expertise on company core intellectual property and bacterial physiology.
+- Supported IND and NADA-enabling studies by providing subject matter expertise on core intellectual property and bacterial physiology.

 ### PhD Candidate, University of Notre Dame - 2016-2020
 - Synthesized and optimized small molecules that reverse antibiotic resistance and modify bacterial behavior in clinically relevant pathogens.